Quick & Easy Keto Beef Stroganoff

 How many carbs are in keto beef stroganoff?

-There are only 7 net carbs in this keto stroganoff recipe.
+There are only 7 net carbs in this recipe, making it a great option if you’re on the keto diet.

-What can I use instead of flour for keto stroganoff?
+What can I use instead of flour to thicken the sauce?

 Use Tapioca flour or arrowroot flour.
 Both are keto friendly.